nogibjj/candle-cookbook/src/home.md

 **⚠️ IMPORTANT:**

 AWS/Azure builds may incur charges.
-It is your responsibility to understand the associated resource costs and useage rates.
-We are not liable for any charges incurred from the utilization of these services.
+It is your responsibility to understand the associated resource costs.
+Please review the useage rates accordingly, as we are not liable for any charges incurred from the utilization of these platforms/services.

 ## 🛣️Roadmap